dbwebb-se/mvc/example/symfony-doctrine/README.md

 The core projects in Doctrine are the [Object Relational Mapper (ORM)](https://www.doctrine-project.org/projects/orm.html) and the [Database Abstraction Layer (DBAL)](https://www.doctrine-project.org/projects/dbal.html) it is built upon.

-Symfony has a integration with Doctrine which is described in the article "[Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html)".
+Symfony has an integration with Doctrine which is described in the article "[Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html)".
 You can have that article open in its own tab while you work through this exercise.
 This exercise is a shorter transcript from that article.